hackforla/civic-opportunity/README.md

 # How to contribute

-- To join the team, reach out to our Product Manager, [Ray Fambro](https://hackforla.slack.com/team/U015QPJS34M) on our slack.
+- To join the team, reach out to our Product Manager, [Alex Lee](https://hackforla.slack.com/team/U01KDATDLLQ) on our slack.
 - Review our [Project Wiki](https://github.com/hackforla/civic-opportunity/wiki/Joining-the-Team) to see what roles we are currently looking to fill!